So, who made my car? A comprehensive guide to today’s car conglomerates

 Tesla

-A team of engineers in Silicon Valley founded the electric car company, Tesla, in 2003.
-Currently the company’s vehicles are manufactured in Fremont, California, at the former New United Motor Manufacturing Inc. automotive facility.
+A team of engineers in Silicon Valley founded the electric car company Tesla in 2003.
+Currently, the company’s vehicles are manufactured in Fremont, California, at the former New United Motor Manufacturing Inc. automotive facility.
+Its lineup includes the Model S, the Model X, and the Model 3, its long-awaited entry-level car.
+The company recently outlined plans for a new crossover named Model Y, a semi truck, and a successor to the original Roadster.

 Toyota

 Toyota is one of the largest automobile manufacturers in the world.
 It owns Daihatsu, Lexus, and Hino Motors.
-It has been manufacturing cars in the United States since the 1980s.
+Toyota was also behind Scion, the youth-focused brand that sold cars like the toaster-shaped xB.
+It shuttered the division in 2016 due to slow sales and hasn’t looked back since.

 Volkswagen